bigboydeku/biyboydeku/README.md

 # Denis Nadarevic - @bigboydeku 🎉
 Hi 👋, I'm Denis -- A recent University of Windsor graduate with a passion for developing useful applications.
 Whether it's a full stack project or a silly application, every repo is a new challenge.
-My wonderful team and I lead Windsor's first online mobility hackathon, WinHacks, and are currently working on a cross-border hackathon to inspire tech talent in our communities.
+My wonderful team and I led Windsor's first online mobility hackathon, WinHacks, and are currently working on a cross-border hackathon to inspire tech talent in our communities.
 I am a huge K-pop fan and an avid gamer (League and Valorant!).

 ## Values/Outlook
 🤝 Trustworthy and willing to get the job done<br>